arhea/spinritectl/README.md

 wine ~/Downloads/SpinRite.exe
 ```

-Then click "Create ISO or IMG File" then "Save a Boot Image File"
+Then click "Create ISO or IMG File" then "Save a Boot Image File".
+Place the `SpinRite.iso` in `~/SpinRite/SpinRite.iso`. `spinritectl` expects the file to be located here.

 ### Running the Virtual Machine
 I have created a simple command line utility to get SpinRite up and running quickly.